 As we described in a previous post, a key finding of our initial design research was the lack of clarity around Shelter’s service offering.
 One of our aims is to simplify the experience for users seeking help from Shelter.
-The Local Services project has been a challenging – yet useful – project that has helped move us closer to this goal.
+The Local Services redesign has been a challenging – yet useful – project that has helped us move closer to this goal.

 Last year we were asked to look at the part of our website dedicated to displaying information about our face-to-face services (F2F).

 The old Advice Services Directory (ASD) had a number of problems that needed looking at, from pages not loading properly to interface functionality issues.
 It was clear we had to redesign it from scratch.

 Along with technical problems, the content also needed attention.
 We were displaying a lot of information about third–party organisations – like local homelessness charities or Citizens Advice Bureau branches – without allowing users to filter these results.
 On top of which, we couldn’t ensure this third-party information was reliable or up-to-date.